 Like all Google updates and algorithm changes, the purpose of this update is to improve user experience, and if your site is hit by it then treat it as a wake-up call and implement the required changes in order to recover loss ranking and traffic.

 The Fred update is like a panda penalty on steroids.

 Albeit more targeted to low-value content sites that put revenue above helping its audience.
 The best way to combat this is to remove immediately the ads and promote high-value content on their websites.

 I have to say that this is the most logical thing Google did for their users and perhaps would need manual checking by live people.
 Nonetheless, this is also unprecedented as well.

-One might need to email Google search console with proper documentation (if you believe that you got hit by Fred) and ask for a review of your site just like asking for Penguin penalty reconsideration request.
+One might need to email Google Search Console with proper documentation (if you believe that you got hit by Fred) and ask for a review of your site just like asking for a Penguin penalty reconsideration request.

 Rob Watson – Click to Sale Digital Marketing

 Once the problem is diagnosed, you should look at your content pages and address any poor-quality pages.